ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 !!! caution "Form (ezform) field type"

     After the update, in order to create forms, you have to add a new content type (for example, named "Form") that contains `Form` field (this content type can contain other fields as well).
-After that you can use forms inside Landing Pages via Embed block.
+After that you can use forms inside landing pages via Embed block.

 ### C. Update to v2.4